EmmanuelMMartinez/EmmanuelMMartinez/README.md

-## about me
+## About Me
-Hello my name is Manny, welcome to my Github preview!
+Hello my name is Manny, welcome to my Github Profile.

+### what I am Doing Currently
+Currently, I am a student at University of Texas Rio Grande Valley.
+I am taking CSCI 101.
+I like toast!